joeedh/path.ux/docs_src/index.md

 # Introduction

-Path.ux is a small app framework based on the Blender's architecture.
+Path.ux is a small app framework inspired by the architecture of Blender, a 3D animation/modeling/visualization app.

 # Architecture